olssonm/swedish-entity/README.md

 ]);
 ```

-You may also omit the parameter, and the validator will fallback to `any`
+You may also omit the parameter and the validator will fallback to `any`

 ```php
 $this->validate($request, [